braintrustdata/terraform-azure-braintrust-data-plane/README.md

 ## How to use this module

-### 1.Copy the example directory to a new directory in your own repository
+### 1. Copy the example directory to a new directory in your own repository
 ```bash
 cp -r terraform-azure-braintrust-data-plane/examples/default <path-in-your-git-repo>/braintrust-data-plane
 ```